rsmusllp/king-phisher/docs/source/client_gui/gobject_signals.rst

    later point in time.
    Signal emission stage set to run last.

-.. py:function:: credential-deleted(row_id)
+.. py:function:: credential-deleted(row_ids)

    This signal is emitted when the user deletes a credential entry.
-Subscribers to this signal can use it to conduct an action after the entry is deleted.
+Subscribers to this signal can use it to conduct an action an entry is deleted.
-   Signal emission stage set to run first.
+   Signal emission stage set to run last.

-   :param str row_id: The row ID that was deleted.
+   :param str row_id: The row IDs that was deleted.

 .. py:function:: exit()